Adaptive Estimation of Shannon Entropy: Introduction

 The problem of entropy estimation in the large alphabet regime (or non-asymptotic analysis) has been investigated extensively in various disciplines, which we refer to~\cite{jiao2014minimax} for a detailed review.
 One recent breakthrough in this direction came from Valiant and Valiant~\cite{Valiant--Valiant2011}, who constructed the first explicit entropy estimator whose sample complexity is $n \asymp \frac{S}{\ln S}$ samples, which they also proved to be necessary.
 It was also shown in \cite{Paninski2003}\cite{Jiao--Venkat--Han--Weissman2014MLE} that the MLE requires $n \asymp S$ samples, implying that MLE is strictly sub-optimal in terms of sample complexity.

 However, the aforementioned estimators have not been shown to achieve the minimax $L_2$ rates.
-In light of this, Jiao et al.\cite{jiao2014minimax}, and Wu and Yang in \cite{Wu--Yang2014minimax} independently developed schemes based on approximation theory, and obtained the minimax $L_2$ convergence rates for the entropy.
-Furthermore, Jiao et al.\cite{jiao2014minimax} proposed a general methodology for estimating functionals, and showed that for a wide class of functionals (including entropy, mutual information, and R\'enyi entropy), their methodology can construct minimax rate-optimal estimators whose performance with $n$ samples is essentially that of the MLE with $n\ln n$ samples.
-They also obtained minimax $L_2$ rates for estimating a large class of functionals.
+In light of this, Wu and Yang~\cite{Wu--Yang2014minimax} and Jiao et al.\cite{jiao2014minimax} independently developed schemes based on approximation theory that achieved the minimax $L_2$ convergence rates for the entropy.
+Furthermore, Jiao et al.\cite{jiao2014minimax} proposed a general methodology for estimating functionals, and showed that for a wide class of functionals (including entropy, mutual information, and power sum functionals), their methodology leads to minimax rate-optimal estimators whose performance with $n$ samples is essentially that of the MLE with $n\ln n$ samples.
+The approximation ideas proved to be very fruitful in Acharya \emph{et al.}~\cite{Acharya--Orlitsky--Suresh--Tyagi2014complexity}, Wu and Yang~\cite{wu2015chebyshev}, Han, Jiao, and Weissman~\cite{Han--Jiao--Weissman2016minimaxdivergence}, Jiao, Han, and Weissman~\cite{jiao2016minimaxl1distance}, Bu \emph{et al.}~\cite{bu2016estimation}, Orlitsky, Suresh, and Wu~\cite{orlitsky2016optimal}, Wu and Yang~\cite{wu2016sample}.

 On the practical side, Jiao et al.\cite{Jiao--Venkat--Han--Weissman2014beyond} showed that the minimax rate-optimal estimators introduced in~\cite{jiao2014minimax} can lead to consistent and substantial performance boosts in various machine learning algorithms.